SemDiff4BinaryDetection/SemDiff4BinaryDetection/README.md

 This module is in compare_sim/IR_graph/check_IRs_similarity.py.

 ### Data
 This folder contains the data we used for experiments.
 This include cross-compiling-optimization-level, cross-compilers, corss-versions, and cross-ollvm-flags.
+The specific data are: openssl-3.3.0, libtomcrypt-1.18.2, coreutils-8.32, ImageMagick-7.1.010, libgmp-6.2.1, curl-7.80, sqlite3-3.37.0, zlib-1.2.11 and Puttygen-0.74.

+In particular, Coreutils is compiled into about 150 binaries by default and we modify its build configuration to merge them into a single binary.
+LibMagickCore and libMagickWand are from the Imagemagick project, while plink, pscp, psftp, and puttygen are from the Puttygen project.
+For libtomcrypt, we can compile it into a single ELF executable or a shared library.

 ### Installation

 First of all, this is a plugin for IDA pro.
 Make sure you install IDA pro first.
 We implemented on IDA pro 7.5 SP3 in Windows.
 Thus this plugin works for this version.